Name: Jason Whittaker & Alain Bisotti

 Biggest Challenge: fitting a kitchen and bathroom into just 7 square meters.

-: "We wanted to invest in an apartment to rent out to visitors to Paris for a few days or a couple of weeks and instantly loved this tiny, run-down studio for its location (right next to the Pompidou Center) and quiet, cobbled courtyard.
+The spiel: "We wanted to invest in an apartment to rent out to visitors to Paris for a few days or a couple of weeks and instantly loved this tiny, run-down studio for its location (right next to the Pompidou Center) and quiet, cobbled courtyard.

 There were some problems though.
 It was tiny (17m2), had no toilet and needed a lot of work.
 So we borrowed enough money to buy and renovate it, found an architect, got the ambitious plans drawn up, found a contractor and started to construct the designer boudoir!

 The original kitchen was split into a kitchen and bathroom, maximizing space by integrating appliances and keeping the natural light from the window by separating the two rooms with a huge piece of opaque glass that also doubles as part of the shower cubicle.